Michal-Atlas/DawnStorm/system/index.md

 ## Skill Checks

-When you need to check if you succeeded at a particular task, you roll 3D6 and if you Rolled **lower** than the `Roll Difficulty` further called `RD` you were successfull.
+When you need to check if you succeeded at a particular task, you roll 3D6 and if you Rolled **lower** or equal to the `Roll Difficulty` (further called `RD`) you were successfull.
 Many effects will subtract or add to your roll, most commonly your Professions.
 You may subtract, up to two Profession's bonuses from your roll.